MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackStorage/Get-ACSBlobService.md

 # Get-ACSBlobService

 ## SYNOPSIS
-Gets the status and settings of a Blob service.
+Gets the status and settings of a BLOB service.

 ## SYNTAX